In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 ▪️ Virgil S. Norton

-But a measure of just how explosively the science grows is the diversity of explanations we’ve heard since the documentary premiered in 2006.
+But in a measure of just how explosively the science has grown, we’ve heard a huge diversity of explanations since the documentary premiered in 2006.

 For starters, as scientists were quick to appreciate, hurricanes need a temperate habitat.
 But with seas almost 0.2 degrees closer to boiling point than they were when the textbooks were written, do individuals like Sandy really have much choice but to encroach onto land more and more often, bringing them inexorably into conflict with the real apex predator: homo sapiens?